BrewBlox/brewblox-documentation/docs/user/control_chains.md

 The SSR expansion board that we sell has a DS2413 OneWire chip that provides 2 extra output pins.
 To use it, use the 'discover blocks' button on the Spark service page.
 The discovered *DS2413* will be added.

-Next, create a new *DS2413 Actuator* with one of the channels of the *DS2413* block as target.

-The DS2413 Actuator can be used just like a Spark 3 output pin.
-It can be the target of a PWM block, with the exception that it does not support being driven in 100Hz PWM mode.
+The DS2413 can be used just like a Spark 3 output pin.
+It can be the target of a Digital Actuator, with the exception that it does not support being driven in 100Hz PWM mode.

 ## Setpoint Profiles